 2020-2021 Transportation Report

-- 115 Bus Routes
+• 115 Bus Routes

-- 2,050,000 miles traveled annually
+• 2,050,000 miles traveled annually

-- Fleet of 170 Buses
+• A fleet of 170 Buses

-- Approximately 4,500 students transported daily
+• Approximately 4,500 students are transported daily

-- 200 Transportation Employees; drivers, mechanics, crossing guards, bus assistants, clerical.
+• 200 Transportation Employees; drivers, mechanics, crossing guards, bus assistants, clerical.

-Driver training Requirements
+Driver Training Requirements

-The State of Wyoming requires all school bus drivers receive a minimum of six (6) hours of annual training.
+- The State of Wyoming requires all school bus drivers receive a minimum of six (6) hours of annual training.
 CCSD drivers receive up to twenty (24) hours of annual training.